This post may contain affiliate links.

-Above all, it’s their personality that shines through since both genders show the equal potential of being kind and affectionate.
-They do well with other cats, dogs and kids as they are known for being more “Dog-Like”.
+Above all, it’s their personality that shines through since both genders show equal potential for being kind and affectionate.
+They do well with other cats, dogs, and kids as they are known for being more “Dog-Like”.
 For more information checkout my previous article where I discuss this further.

 How Big do Male and Female Siamese Cats get?

 Siamese cats are averagely sized with well-defined slender features.
-These cats are muscular, athletic and are known for their distinctive coat colour and the shape of their head.
+These cats are muscular, and athletic and are known for their distinctive coat color and the shape of their head.
 A full-grown siamese cat will weigh around 8-12 pounds with females weighing under 8 pounds.